-- It must have a logo or be registered with AusIndustry.
+- It must be registered with AusIndustry or have a logo.

-- The clothing is required for your protection at work (e.g. safety glasses)
+- You must wear the apparel for your protection at work (e.g. safety glasses)

-- The clothing is occupation-specific (e.g. black and white checked pants for chefs)
+- The attire is tailored for the job (e.g. black and white checked pants for chefs)

 THINK BACK TO CHARITABLE DONATIONS

 The feel-good element of charity donations can start to work during tax season.
 Tax deductions are available for donations to registered charities of $2 or more.
 For significant donations, you'll need a receipt, but if you gave some change to a street vendor, you can still claim the donation without one as long as it was less than $10.
 Donations for any workplace-giving initiatives you participate in should be included.